-- Elephant Beetle forms the common name of a particular species of the scarab beetle.
-There remain only 3 known subspecies of this extremely large and powerful insect species.
+- First of all, Elephant Beetle forms the common name of a particular species of the scarab beetle.
+Furthermore, only 3 known subspecies of this rather impressive and extremely large and powerful insect currently exist.

 Elephant Beetle Physical Description

-The amazing Elephant Beetle also presents a significant degree of sexual dimorphism.
-In this instance, the principle is evidenced in two ways.
+Firstly, the truly amazing Elephant Beetle presents a rather significant degree of sexual dimorphism.
+In this instance, this natural principle displays itself in two ways.
 One of these happens to be in the variation of physical size between the genders.

-The legs and body of this giant among insects are typically black in color.
-However, the exoskeleton of the Elephant Beetle is covered with a thick layer of fine hairs which often give it a yellowish-brown color.
+Finally, the legs and body of this giant among insects typically appear as black in color.
+However, the exoskeleton of the Elephant Beetle remains covered with a rather think layer of fine hairs.
+These serve as the source of its often-perceived yellowish-brown color.

-The Elephant Beetle appears to be endemic to portions of Australia, Mexico, Central America, and South America.
-Within that territory range, they generally inhabit regions of rainforest, especially the mighty Amazon rainforest.
+Most notably, the amazing Elephant Beetle appears to be endemic to portions of Australia, Mexico, Central America, and South America.
+Within that territory range, it most commonly inhabits regions of rainforest.
+This remains especially true of the mighty Amazon rainforest.

-The larvae of this insect primarily occur in large, decaying logs.
-They sometimes take as long as 3 entire years to mature into adults, during which time they feed voraciously on the decaying wood.
+In addition, the larvae of this astonishing insect primarily occur in large, decaying logs.
+Quite surprisingly, though, these sometimes take as long as 3 entire years to mature into adults.
+During this time, the individual specimens feed rather voraciously on the decaying wood.

-The lifespan of the adult Elephant beetle is between 1 – 3 months.
-Adults prefer to feed on the sap of certain trees, as well as various fruits and tree bark.
-The species is primarily nocturnal in nature.
+Finally, the average lifespan of an adult Elephant Beetle only measures between 1 – 3 months.
+Thus, it spends the majority of its life as a larva.
+The adults prefer to feed on the sap of particular trees, as well as various fruits and tree bark.
+It also lives a primarily nocturnal life.